As our score of grands hits 13

 don't hide your light under a jar

-As granny said, tell 'em who you are! (dammit!)
+tell 'em who you are! (dammit!)

 I hope your reach exceeds grasp

-and exceeding reach, dreaming
+and exceeding reach, visions

-visions flinging open the door
+seek and open up the door

 don't let can't limit you